NUS-ISS-T20-GCAAS/agent-based-hiring-system/services/README.md

 ## Notes

 - This compose file is intended for development and local verification.
-- Upload-triggered workflows are queued and processed asynchronously by the coordinator worker.
+- Upload-triggered workflows are dispatched to Redis and processed asynchronously by the Celery worker process.
+- Cross-process live activity updates are bridged using Redis PubSub.
 - Agent-local shared memory exists, but Postgres-backed coordinator persistence is the primary system of record.